zain1022/aws-ec2-docker-deployment/README.md

   "status": "healthy"
 }
 ## 🛠️ Troubleshooting:
-In case you run in to the some of the following errors or troubleshooting scenarios, here is a guide on how to solve these potential issues.
+In case you run in to the any of the following errors or troubleshooting scenarios, here is a guide on how to solve these potential issues.
 - If the site is not reachable:
  1. Verify EC2 instance is running
  2. Confirm Security Group allows TCP 8000